MudasirNaeem1/KnowledgeRepresentationandReasoning-ML-AutomaticEssayEvaluation-ResearchPaperImplementation/README.md

----

 Dataset

 The project uses essays on topics such as Human-Computer Interaction for training.

-Features extracted include:

-Character and word counts.
+Features extracted include: Character and word counts.

 Domain relevance as defined by the ontology.

 Semantic similarity.

----

 Results

-Supervised learning achieved 47.16% similarity, outperforming unsupervised approaches.
+Supervised learning achieved best similarity, outperforming unsupervised approaches.

 Key insights: